 - Pour this bowl of wet ingredients into the bowl of dry ingredients.
 Fold together with a spatula or wooden spoon until just combined – do not over-mix or your muffins will be dense!

-- Add the teaspoon of flour to the blueberries and stir together to coat them fully.
-Add the blueberries to the muffin mixture followed by the finely chopped pecans, and stir together until just combined.
+- Add the blueberries to the muffin mixture and stir together until just combined.
 The mixture will be quite thick and lumpy.

-- Fill the muffin holes/cases fully, right to the top.
+- Fill the muffin holes/cases about 3/4 full.
 I like to make sure at least two blueberries are showing on top of each muffin so that they burst in the oven, but this is just to make them more visually appealing!

 - Place the muffin tray into the pre-heated oven and set a timer for 5 minutes.
 At the 5 minute point drop the oven temperature to 180°C/160° Fan but do not open the oven door.
 Bake for a further 15 minutes.
 Check that they are baked by inserting a cake skewer into the tallest part and ensuring it comes out completely clean.